...

 Withdrawal symptoms often peak in severity during the first few days after stopping the drug.
 Acute benzo withdrawal can last for weeks after stopping.

-The severity of benzo withdrawal symptoms can be assessed using the Clinical Institute Withdrawal Assessment for Benzodiazepines (CIWA-B) scale.
+Benzo withdrawal symptoms can be serious.
+You can measure their severity using the Clinical Institute Withdrawal Assessment for Benzodiazepines (CIWA-B) scale.
 Another scale sometimes used is the Benzodiazepine Hypnotics Withdrawal Symptom Scale (BHWSS).
 These scales help determine the severity of withdrawal so your medical team can provide the best care possible.

 Alcohol and Benzo Withdrawal